Dmarcoux111/SRTM_Viewer/README.md

 *note, I would include the entire tif file in source, however github permits me from uploading anything above 100mb.
 Take it up with Mr. Git.

-Main resource for the project was '3D Engine Design for Virtual Globes', by Patrick Cozzi and Kevin Ring.